Kevin-KSIS/pythonchallenge/README.md

 	hint2: answer is inside the zip
 ```
  - Unordered list: start from `90052.txt`
- - Then, read the info from the file `channel.html`
+ - Then, read the info from the file `channel.zip`
  - [channel.py](https://github.com/Kevin-KSIS/pythonchallenge/tree/master/Code/channel.py)
  - `oxygen.html`